-Taking Risks are activities that provide you with the opportunity to discuss how risk-taking behaviour can have a direct or indirect effect on your health, happiness or other people.
-This lesson is centred around the theme of Experience and Lifestyle from the B2 First curriculum which explores how we learn and adjust to the world around us.
+Taking Risks provides you with the opportunity to discuss how risk-taking behaviour can have a direct or indirect effect on your health, happiness, or other people.
+These activities are centred around the theme of Identity and Well-being which explores how we learn and adjust to the world around us.

 Exercise 1Exercise 2Exercise 3Word ListExtension